RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: METHODOLOGY

 \subsection{Convex Merge and Fine-Tune}

 In the feature retrieval phase of autonomous driving, we have already obtained it through OT computed the optimal matching simulated feature $\tilde{H}^*$.
-Upon finding this match, we employ a convex merge operation to combine the real feature $H$ with the simulated feature $\tilde{H}^*$, resulting in a new composite feature $\hat{H}$, calculated as $\hat{H}=\pi(H, \tilde{H}^*)$.
-The merging function $\pi$(·) is typically a convex combination method.
-The set of merged features denoted as $D_m=\{\hat{H_i}\}^{N_m}_{i=1}$, with $N_m$ being the number of features, is then utilized for the fine-tuning phase, aimed at enhancing the model's ability to generalize from simulated to real data.
-The fine-tuning process is governed by the following loss function, which is consistent with the one used in Cross\_view~\cite{c6}:
+Upon finding this match, we employ a convex merge operation to combine the real feature $H$ with the simulated feature $\tilde{H}^*$, resulting in a new composite feature $\hat{H}$, calculated as $\hat{H}=\pi(H, \tilde{H}^*)$, as shown in Figure \ref{fig:cross-view+ram}.
+The merging function $\pi$(·) is typically a convex combination method, convex fusion of features H and ${H}^*$ is achieved through complementary weight coefficients, where the coefficients ensure that the fusion result is located on the line segment formed by the two features, achieving linear interpolation and balance in the feature space, this fusion also allows us to establish mapping relationships on features.
+The set of merged features denoted as $D_m=\{\hat{H_i}\}^{N_m}_{i=1}$, with $N_m$ being the number of features, is then utilized for the fine-tuning phase.

-During fine-tuning, we maintain the integrity of the pre-trained model by freezing all layers except for the decoder, which allows for the adaptation of the model to the new combined feature set without overwriting the learned representations.
+During fine-tuning, we maintain the integrity of the pre-trained model by freezing all layers except for the decoder, because we previously used an encoder to extract features, then combined OT and Convex Merge to extract the mapping between real and simulated features, in order to maintain the ability to extract the mapping between real and simulated features, we froze the encoder layer of the model.
+Then, through this extracted mapping relationship, we only need to train the decoder layer of the model, so that the model can learn to establish a mapping relationship between reality and simulation, as shown in Figure~\ref{FineTunefigure}.